Fort Collins Vehicle Manslaughter and Homicide Lawyer

 Contact A Fort Collins Attorney That Cares

-Thank you for your interest and considering for using David H. Johnson, Attorney at Law, for your legal representation needs.
+Thank you for your interest and considering for using Lee E. Christian Law, for your legal representation needs.
 I encourage you to reach out to me with any questions you may have.
 As an attorney that cares, I want to see all of our clients’ lives move beyond the temporary pain of legal action.

 If you'd like to schedule a free consultation, please give me a call using the contact information below.
 I look forward to helping you.